princeton-nlp/WhatICLLearns/README.md

 # Contact
-Please email Jane (jp7224@cs.princeton.edu) with any questions or open a Github issue to report bugs.
+Please email Jane (jane.pan@nyu.edu) with any questions or open a Github issue to report bugs.

 # Citation
 If you found our paper or code useful, you can cite our work: